kellywongs/composing/README.md

 > Violin II: lawful cronchy coarse capitalist authoritarian weak good

 ***Second violinists:*** We come across more diversity and relaxation as we move left, entering the realm of the second violinists.
 The second violinists I've known in the orchestra are quiet, studious, but fountains of wit if you ask them any questions.
 A majority of elementary horse girls end up here, for one reason or another.
 It's the perennial curse of youth orchestras that the more inexperienced players are relegated to this section, so often they'll have less confidence and bombast than their first violin counterparts.
 On the flip side, they're easily the section that's genuinely trying the hardest.
-They understand and appreciate their role as supporters for first violin antics.
-Indeed, they often meet *solis* with a degree of confusion.

 These descriptions apply to career second violinists.
 In smaller ensembles (like pit orchestras and string quartets), the Violin II section tend to be drawn from the pool of available Violin I players because of their experience with the world of solos and exposed parts.
 In these cases, they are not truly second violinists so much as they are mildly displaced first violinists.
 The same is true with violinists playing viola, though I'd argue that in both cases there is an observable mellowing of [capitalism](#capitalist-vs-communism).